 201.3 Terms defined in other codes.
-Where terms are not defined in this code such terms shall have meanings ascribed to them in other code s adopted and referenced by the Board of Building Standards.
+Where terms are not defined in this code such terms shall have the meanings ascribed to them as in other codes adopted and referenced by the Board of Building Standards (the Board).

 201.4 Terms not defined.
 Where terms are not defined through the methods authorized by this section, such terms shall have ordinarily accepted meanings such as the context implies.

 ABOVE-GRADE WALL.
 A wall more than 50 percent above grade and enclosing conditioned space.
 This includes between-floor spandrels, peripheral edges of floors, roof and basement knee walls, dormer walls, gable end walls, walls enclosing a mansard roof and skylight shafts.